 The Most Rev'd David Edwards was born and educated in Shropshire, England.
 He studied at Loughborough University and Homerton College Cambridge and worked as a high school history teacher prior to completing diplomas in Religious and Evangelism Studies followed by a Master of Arts in Applied Theology at the University of Kent at Canterbury.

 Both prior to and following his ordination in 1995, Bishop Edwards served in ministry in the Chelmsford Diocese in England, including as Bishop's Advisor in Evangelism and in the Parish of High Ongar.
 He moved to New Brunswick in 1998 to be Principal of Taylor College of Evangelism.
-He has also served in parishes in Saint John, as Parish Development Officer for the Diocese of Fredericton and as Vice-Chair of Safe Harbour Transitional Youth Services in Saint John.
+He has since served in parishes in Saint John, as Parish Development Officer for the Diocese of Fredericton and as Vice-Chair of Safe Harbour Transitional Youth Services in Saint John.

-He was awarded an Honourary Doctor of Divinity from Wycliffe College (University of Toronto) in May 2015 and now serves on the College's Board of Trustees.
-He also serves on the Board of Governors of St. Stephen's University, and on behalf of the Anglican Church of Canada, as Liason Bishop to Mission to Seafarers Canada and Episcopal Visitor to the Anglican Communion Alliance.
+He was awarded an Honorary Doctor of Divinity from Wycliffe College (University of Toronto) in May 2015 and now serves on the College's Board of Trustees.
+On behalf of the Anglican Church of Canada, he also serves as Liaison Bishop to Mission to Seafarers Canada.

 David enjoys reading, walking and has been a lifetime supporter of the Wolverhampton Wanderers Football Club (the Wolves).
 David was married to Janet until her death in 2018.
 He married Debbie (Collicott) in early 2020.

 See David's weekly video messages during the pandemic.